 • You may see that our reception area will no longer display magazines and other items which cannot be properly disinfected.
 Our usual furniture is in storage and we have replaced it with fewer plastic chairs that can be spaced and are easily sanitized.
 We run an ozone generator every night in our office to more effectively sanitize when we are not present.
 (Ozone is a 100% natural powerful bactericide that dissolves bacteria, mold, viruses and odors safely and organically.
 Ozone reaches not only air and surfaces but it penetrates cracks, hard to reach areas and air-condition systems.)

-• We will do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.
+• We do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.
 Because we are not a "clinic" we do not overbook and we all appreciate this additional safeguard.
 You may wait in your car if you want, call us when you arrive, and we will notify you when we are ready to bring you directly to the treatment area.
-Please wear a mask (homemade is fine) when entering the office (this is a local ordinance).
-We request that you do not bring others with you and if you must , we ask that they remain in the car if able.
+Please wear a mask (homemade is fine) when entering the office.

 • The temperature in our office is set 1 -2 degrees cooler now as the additional personal protective equipment we are wearing makes us uncomfortably heated.
 Please bring appropriate clothing if you are usually cold.

 We have been operational again since May 8, 2020 and have successfully been able to keep our patients and team comfortable and safe with our new protocols.
 Our patients have been very receptive and appreciative of our expanded safety precautions.
-Rather than raise our fees as some offices are doing, we have instituted a small per visit PPE charge to help offset some of the increased costs for everyone's protection and safety.
-We hope to eliminate this fee when the price of PPE required comes back to normal (our masks alone have increased up to 10 times the usual cost).
-We already have eliminated this fee on many procedures that do not cause aerosols to be produced.
+In June 2021 we dropped the additional fee (which had been decreasing) for the extra cost of PPE supplies.

 Thank you for being our patient.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.